Thyroid Cancer Screening (PDQ®)–Health Professional Version

 Screening for thyroid cancer is primarily accomplished by neck palpation or ultrasound imaging.
 In the absence of formal screening, asymptomatic thyroid cancers are most commonly detected incidentally on cross-sectional imaging performed for other medical conditions or on surgical specimens of benign diseases such as goiter.

 Much of what is known about the impact of thyroid cancer screening comes from South Korea’s experience.
-Investigators examined thyroid cancer trends in South Korea using three data sources:
+Investigators examined thyroid cancer trends in South Korea using the following three data sources:

 - The 2010 Korea Community Health Survey.